 Here at eco rascals, we believe in providing the best nutrition for your baby's weaning journey.
 Sweet potatoes are an excellent choice for introducing solid foods to your little one, whether you're following a traditional or baby-led weaning approach.
 In this guide, we'll explore why sweet potatoes are a fantastic first food and how to serve them at different stages of your baby's development.

 Whatever age you’re dishing up sweet potatoes, they’re a great way to add some nutrients to your child’s diet.
 They’re a great source of fibre, vitamins C and E, potassium, and beta-carotene – which converts into vitamin A. Plus, they have a naturally sweet taste that many little ones love, even in those early stages!

-To help you decide the best way to serve sweet potato to your little one, we’ve created a brief video breaking it down into stages.
-Here’s a little more detail…
+To help you decide the best way to serve sweet potato to your child, we’ve created a brief video breaking it down into stages.

 When your little one begins their weaning journey, getting used to any kind of solid food is a huge step.
 Sweet potato is an excellent way to introduce solids to your baby, as it can be easily transformed into a consistency that’s much more suitable to their little palates.

 Once your sweet potato is baked, you can either mash it up with a fork or potato masher, or blend it into a puree.
 That way, it’s super easy for either spoon feeding or for getting stuck in with little hands.

 At this age, you may want to mix the sweet potato with another food to provide a more complex taste or an enhanced nutrient meal.
 Apple will make add a naturally sweet and tangy flavour.
 Banana will create a creamy puree.
 Avocado will create a rich and velvety taste and includes healthy fats.